robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/ApplicationApi.md

 <a name="getdeploymentnotesbyversionnumber"></a>
 # **GetDeploymentNotesByVersionNumber**
-> DeploymentNotesListResponse GetDeploymentNotesByVersionNumber (int? buildVersionNumber)
+> DeploymentNotesResponse GetDeploymentNotesByVersionNumber (int? buildVersionNumber, int? applicationType)

 Internal use only - Fetch deployment notes for a provided {buildVersionNumber}.